lucas874/visual-swarm-protocol-editing/README.md

 ### Creating new states

-Once the flow has been visualised, it is possible to create a new state by pressing the button "Add state" in the top left corner.
+Once the flow has been visualised, it is possible to create a new state by pressing the button "Add new state" in the top left corner.
 This will result in a new state appearing near the current flow.
 It might be necessary to zoom out a bit to see the new state.

 ![add-node](feature-images/new-node.png)